Joet Gonzalez: Gonzalez vs. Navarrete

 On April 27, 2021, it was revealed that Gonzalez was in negotiations with the reigning WBO featherweight champion Emanuel Navarrete.
-The bout was officially announced on 14 September 2021, as the main event of an ESPN card, which took place at the Pechanga Arena in San Diego, California.
+The bout was officially announced on 14 September 2021, as the main event of an ESPN card, which took place at Pechanga Arena in San Diego, California.
 Gonzalez was once again the underdog in a world title fight, with most odds-makers having him at +425 and Navarrete as a -650 favorite to retain.
 He lost the fight by unanimous decision.
 Two of the judges scored the fight 116–112 for Navarrete, while the third judge scored it 118–110 in his favor.
 Navarrete landed almost three times as many punches as Gonzalez (272 to 169), and slightly more power punches (204 to 150).
 He threw 979 punches throughout the twelve round bout, averaging 81.6 punches per round.

 Continued featherweight career

 Gonzalez faced the one-time WBO super-bantamweight title challenger Jeo Santisima for the vacant WBO International featherweight strap on 4 March 2022.
 He re-captured his former title by a ninth-round knockout, as referee Edward Collantes stopped the fight at the 2:05 minute mark, following a right straight from Gonzalez which left Santisima badly staggered.

 Gonzalez was booked to face the former WBO junior-featherweight champion Isaac Dogboe on 23 July 2022, in the main event of an ESPN+ card, which will take place at the Grand Casino in Hinckley, Minnesota.
 Aside from being his first WBO International title defense, the bout also served as a WBC featherweight title eliminator.
 He lost the fight by split decision.
 Two of the judges scored the fight 96–94 for Dogboe, while the third judge awarded an identical scorecard to Gonzalez.

+Gonzalez faced Enrique Vivas on 1 April 2023.
+He won the fight by unanimous decision, with two scorecards of 98–92 and one scorecard of 99–91.
+This victory earned Gonzalez the chance to challenge Luis Alberto Lopez for the IBF featherweight championship, with the title bout currently planned to take place on September 15, 2023, in Corpus Christi, Texas.
+He lost the fight by unanimous decision.

+Personal life

+Gonzalez is the older brother of boxer Jajaira Gonzalez.